openprocurement/openprocurement.github.io/_posts/en/2015-11-05-complaints.markdown

     </tbody>
 </table>

-If the Complainant is not satisfied with the decision, he can transform the Request into Complaint.
-But the Complainant can not submit a Complaint if he did not make a Request to the Procuring entity before it.
+If the Complainant is not satisfied with the decision, he can turn (escalate) the Claim into Complaint.
+But the Complainant can not submit a Complaint if he did not make a Claim to the Procuring entity before it.
 If the Complainant has not assessed the Procuring entity’s decision within three days, it is automatically considered to be satisfied.

 During the Complaint submission user fills the following fields of the same document: